Lycoming College Summer Stringfest

 Stringfest is open to violinists, violists, and cellists who are looking for a summer music experience designed especially for them.
 An audition or teacher recommendation will be required for admission if the staff does not know the student's playing and level.

 Monday through Saturday, July 20 – 25, 2020

 9:00 a.m. – 12:30 p.m.
 (Intermediate) or 9:00 a.m. – 3:00 p.m.
 (Young Artist) daily

 Recital Saturday at 1:00 p.m.

-Tuition is $500 inclusive.
-A $75.00 Deposit is required to hold a place; space in the program is limited to 16 students.
-Students may bring their lunch from home or arrangements can be made to have lunch delivered daily for a modest cost.
-Registration and Tuition fees may be paid by check or online by credit card.
-Please make checks payable to "Lycoming College" with "LCSF Registration" and the participant's name on the Memo line.
-(If you need Housing, Contact the Director for information.)
+Tuition in full is due by June 20, 2020.
+Tuition includes a $75.00 deposit which is non-refundable after June 20, 2020.
+Students bring their lunch daily from home.
+Tuition fees may be paid by check or online by credit card.
+Please make checks payable to "Lycoming College" with "Stringfest Registration" and the participant's name on the Memo line.

 For Information please contact Dr. Sarch at 570-323-5630 or email: firstname.lastname@example.org

 To Register by mail:

 Stringfest Artist Faculty